Mark-Oasan/ArkApiPluginConfigEditor/README.md

 # ArkApi Plugin Config Editor

-### This is config.json editor for Ark Survival Evovled Ark Api Plugins made from WPF (Windows Presentation Foundation) in C# .NET6.0
+### This is config.json editor for Ark Survival Evolved Ark Api Plugins made from WPF (Windows Presentation Foundation) in C# .NET6.0
 ### Here's the link for the [Ark APi Framework](https://gameservershub.com/forums/resources/ark-server-api.12/)

 # Requirements